v-raykov/Crypgraphic-Algorithms-Analysis/README.md

 - /test/{id} (GET)
 - /test (POST)
   - has two required fields.
-  - required fields: `{algorithm, plaintext}`
+  - required fields: `{algorithm, data}`
   - optional field `parameters`.
 The user can influence the parameters of the algorithm.
 If not provided, default values are set.
   - `parameters` is an object and the fields inside it depend on the type of algorithm being tested.
-      - for block cipher encryption: `encryptionKey, keySize, iv`
-      - for stream cipher encryption: `encryptionKey, keySize`
+The available parameters for each algorithm are provided by the (GET) /algorithm endpoint

 ## User
 - /user (GET)